hetalang/heta-specifications/actions.md

 #insert c1 @Compartment { title: second };
 ```
 The compartment with the index `c1` will be replaced by the second action statement.
-The result of two statements will be equivalent to the following
+The result of the two statements will be equivalent to the following

 ```heta
 {